-It varies a lot from organisation to organisation, how to approach this.
-It depends upon the given situation and it is always an interactive process to find the right match.
+How to approach this varies a lot from organization to organization.
+It depends upon the given situation, and it is always an interactive process to find the right match.

 However, an approach could look like this:

-(A) Clarify current frames and guiding policies of the organisation (the important and relevant ones only of course)
+(A) Clarify current frames and guiding policies of the organization (the important and relevant ones only, of course).

 (B) Determine the future desired state (you may call it the vision).
 Some like this to be very high-reaching and ambitious.
-I vote for ambitious but definitely realisable.
+I vote for ambitious, but definitely realizable.
 If the future state is not rooted in reality, there is a very high risk that the strategy will look good on paper, but will contain fluff and be difficult to implement.

 (C) Develop guiding policies for reaching the desired state.
-Basically that is framing the execution and direction, so that it is clear (at a high level) what is within the boundaries of the strategy and how do we approach it — especially how we utilize expertise, technology, innovation, organisation, geography etc. to “win” by playing according to the strategy.
+Basically, this is framing the execution and direction so that it is clear (at a high level) what is within the boundaries of the strategy and how do we approach it — especially how we utilize expertise, technology, innovation, organization, geography, etc. to “win” by playing according to the strategy.

-When done right, the guiding policies “become” the strategy; i.e. they will be the reference points from the entire organisation working commonly towards the future state.
+When done right, the guiding policies “become” the strategy; i.e., they will be the reference points from the entire organization working commonly towards the future state.

-(D) Develop themes/tracks to reach future desired state.
+(D) Develop themes/tracks to reach the future desired state.

-A further step is to ensure the strategic drivers, pains, needs etc. should to a wide extend – for the prioritized areas – are covered by the themes.
+A further step is to ensure the strategic drivers, pains, needs, etc. are covered by the themes.

 (E) Create goals for each theme.

-Verify they correlate with the overall desired future state; and consider making OKR(s) for each theme to test that it all makes sense.
+Verify they correlate with the overall desired future state, and consider developing OKR(s) for each theme to test that it all makes sense.

 STEP 6: ROADMAP, BUDGET AND METRICS